 The Samsung U Flex do no have any low latency codecs like the Level U Pro.
 They still perform quite well for a Bluetooth headset at 144 ms of latency.
 However, they still have a bit too much lag to be the best headphones for watching movies and gaming.

 The Samsung U Flex have an easy-to-use and decently portable design.
 They're comfortable and flexible enough to fit into some pockets and they sound decently well-balanced, although they can be a bit sharp on already bright tracks.
 They have a good battery life and a decent wireless range but unfortunately, their app is limited to Samsung only devices which means they won't be as customizable as some of the other competing around-the-neck headphones.
+Overall, they're the best Bluetooth earbuds under $50 for build quality that we have reviewed so far.

 The Samsung U Flex and the Samsung Level U Pro have about the same performance overall.
 The U Flex are better built and look more premium than the U Pro.
 They also have a more flexible neckband that makes them a bit more portable since you can fit them into some pockets, unlike the U Pro.
 The U Flex also have more customization options but only on Samsung devices, unlike the U Pro which have the same features on all Android phones that support the Level app.
 The U Pro also isolate a bit better than the U Flex, but that is heavily dependent on the fit you can achieve with the provided in-ear tips.
 On the upside, the Level U pro have a lot more codec options, making them suitable for watching movies if you have the right Bluetooth transmitter with Aptx-LL.